Aldialdiqw/Siguria_e_te_dhenave/README.md

         #program will create a key square matrix that will devide the plaintext into
         #blocks the length of the key matrix size.
 After each block has been encrypted
         #u will get the ciphertext.

     #Decryption

+#Simple Columnar Transposition Cipher

+#This Java program demonstrates the encryption using the Simple
+#Columnar Transposition Cipher.
+The Simple Columnar Transposition
+#Cipher is a basic form of transposition cipher where the text
+#is written out in rows of a fixed length, and then read out
+#again column by column.
+It provides a simple way of encrypting
+#messages by rearranging the order of the letters.

+    # #Encryption

+    #The enkriptimi() method is responsible for encrypting the input message using
+    #the Simple Columnar Transposition Cipher.
+The program prompts the user to enter
+    #a message and the number of columns (key) for encryption.It ensures that the
+    #input key is a positive integer and handles invalid inputs gracefully.
+    #The input message is converted to uppercase and spaces are removed before
+    #encryption.
+The message is padded with "#" characters if necessary to ensure it
+    #fits evenly into the specified number of columns.
+The message is then arranged
+    #into a table based on the specified key.The characters are read out from the
+    #table column by column to generate the cipher text.